Skip to main content

 Overview

 GAIA’s agent registry lets you extend the Agent UI with your own custom agents.
-Each agent lives in its own directory under ~/.gaia/agents/ and is described by either a YAML manifest or a Python module.
-Once placed there, the agent appears automatically in the agent selector dropdown of the GAIA UI.
+Each agent lives in its own directory under ~/.gaia/agents/ as a Python module.
+Once placed there, the agent appears automatically in the agent selector dropdown of the Gaia Agent UI.
 Custom agents can have their own:

 • Personality and instructions (system prompt)

-• Tools (RAG, file search, shell, image generation, vision)
+• Tools (RAG, file search, shell, image generation, vision, plus your own @tool functions)

 • Preferred models (override the server default)